utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server.md

 Postman logs a record of all calls made to a mock server.
 Use the call log to view the requests sent to and the responses sent from your mock server.

 To view logged calls, select **Mock Servers** in the sidebar, select a mock server, and then select the **Call Logs** tab.
-For each logged call, you can view the date and time received, the request method and path, and the scenario used for the response.
+For each logged call, you can view the date and time the request was received, the request method and path, and the scenario used for the response.

-* Expand a request to see the full request headers, request body, response headers, and response body.
+* Expand a request to view the full request headers, request body, response headers, and response body.
 * Enter a search term in the box to filter the call log based on the response scenario.
 * Select **Refresh** <img alt="Refresh icon" src="https://assets.postman.com/postman-docs/icon-refresh-v9-5.jpg#icon" width="14px"> to view the latest calls to the mock server.

 ### Troubleshooting mock calls

-You can use the mock call log to troubleshoot your requests to mock servers.
+You can use the call log to troubleshoot your requests to mock servers.

 [![Mock Call Error](https://assets.postman.com/postman-docs/mock-not-found-v8.jpg)](https://assets.postman.com/postman-docs/mock-not-found-v8.jpg)

-If you see `No matching requests` listed in the **Response** column your mock server might not be set up correctly.
+If the error `No matching requests` appears in the **Response** column, your mock server might not be set up correctly.
 Make sure [you have at least one scenario for the endpoint stub](/docs/designing-and-developing-your-api/mocking-data/mocking-endpoints/#defining-scenarios).

-In the case of a service outage, you will get a `502`, `503`, or `504` response.
-Check the Postman [status page](https://status.postman.com/) for updates if you encounter this.
+In the case of a Postman service outage, you will get a `502`, `503`, or `504` response.
+Check the Postman [status page](https://status.postman.com/) for updates.

 ## Adding optional request headers

 Postman mock servers accept optional headers you can use to customize how the mock server responds to requests.
-Using these headers, you can specify which saved examples the mock server will return.
+With these headers, you can specify which saved examples (that is, which scenarios) the mock server will return.
 Without these headers, the mock server will follow a [matching algorithm](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/) to decide which example to return in a response.

 ### Matching a response code

-Use the header `x-mock-response-code` to specify the HTTP response code the returned response will match.
-For example, `500` will return an example with the HTTP 500 response.
+Use the header `x-mock-response-code` to specify the HTTP response status code the returned response will match.
+For example, `500` will return an example with the 500 status code.

 ### Matching a response name or ID